 Here are some factors you should consider when determining your pay schedule.

-- Labor laws and regulations: Ensure compliance with federal, state, and local labor laws regarding pay frequency, minimum wage, overtime, and payroll tax regulations.
-These laws may vary depending on the jurisdiction.
+- Account for state requirements: Some states mandate minimum pay frequencies or maximum intervals between work performed and payment received.
+Ensure compliance with federal, state, and local labor laws regarding pay frequency, minimum wage, overtime, and payroll tax regulations.

-- Company cash flow: Paying weekly means you must have enough cash available to pay more often.
+- Evaluate your cash flow: Paying weekly means you must have enough cash available to pay more often.
 Some businesses have cash flow cycles that require more time before bank accounts are replenished—like stores that sell merchandise on credit.

-- Profitability: Processing payroll more often usually costs more money ($50 to $100 per pay run for 10 employees), and some businesses, especially startups, have to manage their expenses more carefully.
+- Check your profitability: Processing payroll more often usually costs more money ($50 to $100 per pay run for 10 employees), and some businesses, especially startups, have to manage their expenses more carefully.
 Using providers like Gusto allows employers to run unlimited monthly payrolls at no extra cost.

 State Payroll Guides